 This morning, after taking the two above videos, we’re comfortably situated in Cafe al Bacio with cruise-mate Don, with whom we’ve shared many delightful conversations over these many past mornings while I busily prepared the day’s post, all the while listening to the conversations between Tom and Don.

 |Snow-capped mountains in the Chilean Fiords.|

-The captain of the ship continues to keep us informed as to the development of the storm we’re currently experiencing.
+The ship captain continues to keep us informed as to the development of the storm we’re currently experiencing.
 However, we have no doubt the seas will worsen over the next several days.
 With our past cruising experience, we aren’t intimidated by rough seas.

 |We took this photo last night, close to 10:00 pm.|

 Instead, we’re fascinated with where we’ve been these past many days and anticipating what is yet to come over the remaining 10 days until the cruise ends.
-This has been an amazing cruise thus far.
+This has been a fantastic cruise thus far.

 For a bit of information about the Chilean Fiords where we’ve been sailing over these last many days:

 Climate and geography

 By 2:00 pm, less than three hours from now, we’ll be entering the Magellan Strait (aka, the Magellan Straits or the Straits of Magellan).
 In tomorrow’s post, we’ll be posting information, videos, and photos of this majestic part of the world.

 |The rough seas didn’t start until the middle of the night.|